How to Know if You Have the Flu or a Cold

 Think you might have the flu and not just a cold?
-You’ve probably got some questions – here are answers to six common questions about the flu, what causes it and what to know if you have children who catch a particularly bad case of it.
+You’ve probably got some questions – here are answers to nine common questions about a cold vs. the flu, including what causes each and what to know if you have children who catch a particularly bad case of either.

-- How can you tell if you have the flu instead of a just a cold?
+- How can you tell if you have the flu or a cold?
 Although cold and flu symptoms can be similar, the flu packs a bigger wallop and has some distinct symptoms like chills, a higher grade fever and body aches.
 People with colds are more likely to have a stuffy or runny nose.
 But only a doctor can tell you for sure.

-- Which is more contagious a cold or a flu?
+- Is the flu more contagious than a cold?
 The bad news: They're both pretty contagious.
 With colds, people are most contagious for the first two to three days, but colds are usually not contagious after the first week.
 A person with the flu can infect others one day before symptoms develop and up to five to seven days after becoming sick.
 In both cases, viruses spread by droplets made when people with flu cough, sneeze or talk.
 To help protect yourself, wash your hands often with soap and water, and avoid touching your eyes, nose and mouth.
 While there is no vaccine for the common cold, there are vaccines that help prevent seasonal flu.
 Talk to your healthcare provider about whether vaccination is right for you.

-- Which lasts longer a cold or a flu?
+- How long does the flu last vs. a cold?
 Well, sometimes it's hard to tell the difference between the two.
 Cold symptoms can last for up to two weeks.
 Most people who get the flu feel much better within one or two weeks.
 It can be difficult to tell the difference between them based on symptoms alone.
 Talk to your healthcare provider if your symptoms last longer than 10 days.
 They may be able to prescribe medicine that can help.

 - How is the treatment different when treating a cold or the flu?
 Sadly, the cold and flu just need to run their course.
 There is no cure for the common cold, but it almost always gets better on its own.
 Getting plenty of rest and drinking fluids can help.
 Similarly, most people with the flu have mild illness and do not need medical care or antiviral drugs.
 If you get sick with flu symptoms, in most cases, you should stay home and avoid contact with other people except to get medical care.
 Your doctor may prescribe antiviral drugs that can treat the flu.
 These drugs work better for treatment the sooner they are started.
 Talk to your healthcare provider about your symptoms and whether prescription medicine may be needed.